 6 hours a day, 5 days a week, 16 weeks, 480 hours

 Module BMA Clinical Procedures – Students will learn the fundamental principles of patient care, such as; patient assessment and charting, vital signs and EKG monitoring.
-The student will also learn basic protocols of patient care, including; assisting with primary physical examinations and emergency medical treatment in various scenarios, including the treatment of infants, children and adults.
+Students will also learn basic protocols, including; assisting with primary physical examinations and emergency medical treatment in various scenarios, including the treatment of infants, children and adults.